AdaCore/learn/content/courses/ada-idioms/chapters/inheritance_idioms.rst

 inheritance, using types that are not tagged.
 The solution we describe below works with both forms of inheritance.

-The developeralso has a choice of whether the parent type and/or the child type is a private type.
-Using private types is the default design choice, forthe sake ofdesigningintermsofabstract data types, but  is nevertheless optional.
+The developer also has a choice of whether the parent type and/or the child type is a private type.
+Using private types is the default design choice, for the sake of designing in terms of abstract data types, but is nevertheless optional.

 In addition, a type can be both private and tagged.
 This possibility raises the question of whether the type is *visibly tagged*, i.e., whether the client view